 Manage your cleanups

-- Delete: Permanently remove the cleanup from the project
+- Delete: Permanently remove the cleanup

 I still can't do it!